Latest update 4/9/2018

 Section 1: Process

-Active Document — generates a report of links placed in the document that is currently open and the top-most window if multiple documents are open.
+Active Document — generates a report of graphics placed in the document that is currently open and the top-most window if multiple documents are open.

-Book — select an InDesign book file and the report includes links placed in all documents the book file references.
+Book — select an InDesign book file and the report includes graphics placed in all documents the book file references.

-Folder — select a folder and the report includes links placed in all InDesign documents in the folder.
+Folder — select a folder and the report includes graphics placed in all InDesign documents in the folder.
 Only files with the .indd extension are processed.
-If Include documents in subfolders is enabled, documents in all subfolders are processed.
+If Include documents in subfolders is enabled, documents in all subfolders are also processed.

 Section 2: Include

-Status — the status of the link, reported as OK, missing, modified, embedded, or inaccessible.
-Also, when any link is placed more than once and any of those instances are linked to a path that differs from the others, a warning is added to the status column of every instance of the link: “instances use different paths.”
+Status — the status of the link, reported as OK, missing, modified, inaccessible, or embedded for pasted graphics.
+Also, when any graphic is placed more than once and any of those instances are linked to a path that differs from the others, a warning is added to the status column of every instance of the link: “instances use different paths.”
 This circumstance is unusual and could indicate a mistake that produces undesired results when the document is output.

 Color space — common examples include RGB, CMYK, Gray, and 1-bit B&W.